-At Washington State University (WSU), we value and honor diverse experiences and perspectives; strive to create welcoming and respectful learning, working, and living environments; and promote access, opportunity, and justice.
+At Washington State University (WSU), we value and honor experiences and perspectives; strive to create welcoming and respectful learning, working, and living environments; and promote access and opportunity.

-With the passage of Senate Bill 5227 in June of 2021, WSU – along with all public higher education institutions in Washington state – must provide a professional development program for faculty and staff with the purpose of eliminating structural racism and promoting diversity, equity, and inclusion (DEI).
+With the passage of Senate Bill 5227 in June of 2021, WSU – along with all public higher education institutions in Washington state will provide a professional development program for faculty and staff.

 About Senate Bill (SB) 5227

-In 2021, the Washington State Legislature approved Senate Bill 5227, which requires all public institutions of higher education to provide a professional development program for faculty and staff with the purpose of eliminating structural racism and promoting diversity, equity, inclusion, and belonging (DEI&B), beginning with the 2022-23 academic year.
+In 2021, the Washington State Legislature approved Senate Bill 5227*, which requires all public institutions of higher education to offer an professional development program for faculty and staff with the purpose of eliminating structural racism and promoting diversity, equity, inclusion, and belonging (DEI&B), beginning with the 2022-23 academic year.

 The program must also work to improve academic, social, and health and wellness outcomes for students from historically marginalized communities.